gitlabhq/gitlab-runner/docs/install/docker.md

 The original `gitlab/gitlab-runner:latest` is based on Ubuntu, see [gitlab-org/gitlab-runner](https://gitlab.com/gitlab-org/gitlab-runner/tree/master/dockerfiles) source for possible build instructions for both Ubuntu and Alpine images.

-You can alternatively use [Alpine Linux](https://www.alpinelinux.org/) based image called `gitlab/gitlab-runner:alpine` with much smaller footprint (~400 MB Ubuntu vs ~100 MB Alpine):
+You can alternatively use [Alpine Linux](https://www.alpinelinux.org/)-based image called `gitlab/gitlab-runner:alpine` with much a smaller footprint (~160/350 MB Ubuntu vs ~45/130 MB Alpine compressed/decompressed):

 **Alpine Linux image is designed to use only Docker as the method of spawning runners.**